Who we are

 Simon’s book, New World Inc: How English Merchants Founded America and Launched The British Empire, co-authored with American business writer John Butman, was published in 2018 by Atlantic Books.
 It tells the story of how England’s merchant adventurers founded America before the Pilgrims.

-Simon Fowler, who lives in Kew, is Vice-Chair of the Society, edits our e-bulletin and and is responsible for organising our talks programme.
+Simon Fowler, who lives in Kew, is Vice-Chair of the Society and its Talks Coordinator and E-bulletin Editor.

 Simon has been a member of the Society since its conception.
 He is a professional writer, researcher and teacher specialising in the two world wars and the 20th century.
 Simon has worked at The National Archives in Kew where his many roles included editing its family history magazine, Ancestors.